 1 | '/:username': (model, actions) => |

-Going through the router action actions.router.go("/bahmutov")
+Going through the router action actions.router.go("/bahmutov") and typing

 the url directly work.